Here are some examples of misstruck pattern pieces.

 Doublestruck J682/P761

 This aluminum die trial shows a very pronounced rotation between strikes on the obverse.
-It was later offered in Stacks-Bowers 1/13, 3/13 and 6/13 sales.
+The earliest offering for this was in Bowers & Ruddy's 9/75 Winthrop sale and was later offered in Stacks-Bowers 1/13, 3/13 and 6/13 sales as PCGS64.

 Photo courtesy of Mike Byers.